-The importance of prior knowledge in studying privacy is well known.
+The role of prior knowledge in the study of privacy is both well-known and easy to ignore.
+In the context of differential privacy, for example, it is already discussed in some detail in (Dwork et al., 2014) to motivate the formal definition of differential privacy).
 Indeed, the definition of differential privacy is intended to quantify privacy by excluding prior knowledge from the equation (see again (Dwork et al., 2014)).
-While a sensible approach, in practice prior knowledge needs to be taken into account when the de-facto privacy of a system is to be quantified.
+This is a sensible approach from a formal point of view.
+But in practice, prior knowledge exists and needs to be taken into account when the de-facto privacy of a system is to be quantified.
 We think that our results show that simply anonymizing data and adding differential privacy does not sufficiently protect users under all circumstances.
 Care must be taken to restrict monitoring to sufficiently popular routes.
 We hope this paper can serve as a first step in studying the actual privacy guarantees that can be offered to a travel participant by modern license plate monitoring systems in practice.